alevchuk/pstm/lnd-e2e-testing/README.md

 # Security

 0. Use hardware that you control (e.g. laptop) and trust.
 E.g. I don't trust Intel's proprietary firmare because of the [known flaws in their remote administration features](https://www.wired.com/story/intel-management-engine-vulnerabilities-pcs-servers-iot/).
-I good start would be Hardware that is certified by Free Software Foundation: https://www.fsf.org/resources/hw/endorsement/respects-your-freedom because the firmware is open source and can be audited.
+A good start would be hardware that is certified by Free Software Foundation: https://www.fsf.org/resources/hw/endorsement/respects-your-freedom because the firmware is open source and can be audited.

 1. When setting up your laptop, make firewall _Drop all_ Incoming Connections _before_ connecting to the network.
 Later you may need to open 1 port for Lightning (see [Enable incoming channels](#enable-incoming-channels))